keenanromain/AWS-CLF-C02-Study-Guide/README.md

 As a general rule of thumb, if it would take you more than a week to transfer your data into AWS you should use a Snow device!

 For hybrid cloud architectures (where part of your infrastructure is in AWS and other parts remain on-premise) that require S3 storage, you need to use **Storage Gateway** as a means to access S3.

+**Rekognition** is used to find objects, people, text, scenes in images and videos using Machine Learning.
+It can do facial analysis and facial search to do user verification and people counting.

+**Transcribe** automatically converts speech into text.
+While using it, you can automatically remove Personally Identifiable Information (PII) using Redaction.

+**Polly** is the opposite of Transcribe.
+It converts text into speech.

+**Translate** is a language translation service.
+It allows you to localize content such as webites for international users and easily translates large volumes of text accurately and effciently.

+**Lex** is the technology that powers Amazon Alexa.
+It provides automatic speech recognition to convert speech into text.

+**Connect** is a virtual cloud-based call center that can receive calls, create contact flows, and integrate with other CRM systems or other AWS services.

+**Comprehend** is a fully managed service for Natural Language Processing (NLP).
+It uses machine learning to try and discern meaning and insights in bodies of text.

+**SageMaker** is a fully managed service for developers and data scientists to build Machine Learning models.
+It is a one-stop shop for everything you need to develop your own ML tooling.

+**Forecast** is a fully managed service to deliver highly accurate forecasts.
+Use cases include product demand planning, financial planning, resoruce planning, etc.

+**Kendra** is a fully managed document search service powered by ML.
+It extracts relevant information and answers from a document (text, pdf, HTML, PowerPoint, FAQs, etc).

+**Personalize** is a fully managed ML-service to build apps with real time personalized recommendations.
+For example, a user on your site has bought a lot of gardening tools and you want to suggest recommendations for them to buy that are relevant to their previous purchases.

+**Textract** automatically extracts text, handwriting, and data from any scanned documents using AI and ML.
+For example, with a driver's license Textract can pull out all the relevant information and store it in JSON.